vippsas/vipps-woocommerce/README.txt

 == Changelog ==

+= 1.4.7 =
+* Enhancement: Bolstered compatibility with WC < 3.0.
+Created a bunch of helper functions and doubled down on our backwards compatibility with fetching IDs.
+We still don't recommend using this plugin with WC < 3.0, though.

 = 1.4.6 =
 * Fix: Fix a bug when an agreement is created twice on the same order.
 We didn't fetch the right charge ID.
 This is a temporary fix I will have to revisit later on a proper setup.